27 Traditional Purim Food Ideas for 2026

 Recipe Steps: 13

-Total Recipe Time: 1 hour and 10 minutes (most of which is spent in the oven)
+Total Recipe Time: 1 hour and 10 minutes (most of which is cooking time)

 Spatchcock chicken surrounded by potatoes, vegetables, lemon slices and herbs